 Used Aircraft Parts: Investigating one of the fastest-growing MRO segments

-In addition to being an affordable and reliable alternative to original equipment, USM provides another benefit that McConnellogue thinks should get more attention.
+In addition to being an affordable and reliable alternative to original equipment, USM provides another benefit that McConnellogue thinks should get more attention:

-“We really need to start to value and realise the sustainability benefits of USM,” he said.
-“We focus heavily on pushing new technology into the market that burns less fuel and might use a different type of fuel, but increasingly, we've got to focus on what we throw away as well.
+“We really need to start valuing and realising the sustainability benefits of USM.
+We focus heavily on pushing new technology into the market that burns less fuel and might use a different type of fuel, but increasingly we've got to focus on what we throw away as well.
 The more we can use USM, the less we throw away.”

 RELATED ARTICLE: